Jeff Biggers: Resistance: Reclaiming an American Tradition

 Published in 2018, Resistance is a "widely ranging history of intellectual and moral resistance within American politics," according to Kirkus Reviews.
 It includes portraits of Native American and early American figures, and the American legacy of resistance to duplicitous authority for civil rights, women's rights, immigrant rights, environmental protection, free speech.
 In an interview with PEN American, Biggers said, "In dealing with the most challenging issues of every generation, resistance to duplicitous civil authority and its corporate enablers has defined our quintessential American story."
 Social critic Jeff Chang called his most recent book, "Resistance: Reclaiming an American Tradition", "powerful, urgent essays."

 In Sardinia

 Published in 2023, In Sardinia is a cultural history and travelogue based on Biggers' sojourn in Sardinia, and his travels around the island.
 Kirkus Reviews called the book "a fascinating journey."
 According to Frances Mayes, New York Times bestselling author of Under the Tuscan Sun: “At last, a grand companion to the mysterious and enchanting island of Sardinia.
 Known to most travelers for its beaches, Sardinia’s complex archeological heritage extends back to neolithic times.
 Jeff Biggers, the consummate traveler/ scholar, starts in beautiful Alghero and begins exploring the entire island, delving into the rich traditions of music, arts, dialects, crafts, and literature.
 Along the way, he and his family revel in local lore, festivals, food, and wine.
 Written with verve and love, In Sardinia is the book I’ll be taking on future trips.”
 The Wall Street Journal called it "erudite and enthusiastic."

+Wanderlust Magazine in the UK picked In Sardinia as one of its "Best Travel Books of the Year" in 2023.
+Tygodnik Powszechny magazine in Poland picked In Sardinia as the #2 "best books of the year" in 2025.